Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 ## A Final Project for Harvard University's CS50G-Intro to Game Development
 ### Created by Chris Patchett - 2024

-## Overview:
+## Overview
-Stealing Candy from Babies is a retro style video game built with the Lua programming language with the Love2d game framework.
+Stealing Candy from Babies is a retro style video game built with the [Lua](www.lua.org) programming language with the [Love2D](www.love2d.org) game framework.
 In what appears at first to be a simple side scroller, the player must continue stealing candy from babies in order to maintain their sugar rush.
 If the player's sugar rush, like health in many games, reaches zero, the game is over.